MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/Set-AksHciConfig.md

 ### -enableDiagnosticData`

-Use this flag to consent to send required diagnostic data to Microsoft.
-This is useful if you want to skip the consent prompt that `Set-AksHciConfig` will present otherwise. `Install-AksHci` will fail if you do not accept the consent prompt when `Set-AksHciConfig` presents it.
+Use this parameter to consent to send required diagnostic data to Microsoft.
+This is useful if you want to skip the consent prompt that `Set-AksHciConfig` will present. `Install-AksHci` will fail if you do not accept the consent prompt when `Set-AksHciConfig` presents it.